 The spray works on direct contact.
 It kills eggs or adult bed bugs and does not cause any stains when applied on mattresses, sheets, covers, or carpet.
 Due to its all-organic formula, it will not irritate your skin if you are exposed to it.
 However, an all-organic formula may not be as effective if you have a serious infestation, in which case it will work better along with other pest control methods.

 The spray nozzles on both the 16-ounce and gallon containers have a wide spraying zone.
 So if you don’t know for sure where your bed bug problem may hide, the Eco Defense Bed Bug Killer will cover large areas for a thorough result.

 Spraying your place on a daily basis for two weeks will get rid of the bed bug problem.
 Eco-friendly repellents such as this one don’t emanate toxic fumes, so it is safe to be around it while it works its magic.
 The spray works by killing bugs – at any stage – upon impact.
 In some cases, it might be necessary to apply it more than once over the course of some weeks, as all-natural formulas aren’t as heavy-duty as sprays that use more synthetic chemicals.

-The Eco Defense Bed Bug Cleaner isn’t for everyone’s budget.
+The Eco Defense Bed Bug Killer isn’t for everyone’s budget.
 Since it is the most effective out of all the eco-friendly formulas, it will cost you a pretty penny.
 However, you also get a 60-day money-back guarantee for that value, which is plenty of time to figure out if it can do the job for you or if you will need something stronger.

 - Water-based, all-natural formula